-2. Background
+3. Background

-- 2.1 The water environment in Chichester District is very special.
-To the south are the internationally important and protected Chichester and Pagham Harbours.
-These are fed by a number of smaller streams emerging from the South Downs.
-Many of these streams are supported by the surrounding groundwater which also help to support a range of wildlife and habitats, along with providing a public water supply for the area. - 2.2 To the north of the District the area is drained by tributaries of the River Arun. - 2.3 Both Pagham and Chichester Harbour are subject to international nature conservation designations, including protected shellfish waters, which require statutory environmental water quality standards to be met.
+- 3.1 The water environment in Chichester District is very special.
+To the south are the internationally important and protected Chichester and Pagham Harbours and Medmerry Managed Realignment.
+These are fed by a number of smaller streams watercourses emerging from the South Downs and Manhood Peninsula.
+Many of these streams watercourses are supported by the surrounding groundwater which also help to support a range of wildlife and habitats, along with providing a public water supply for the area. - 3.2 To the north of the District the area is drained by tributaries of the River Arun. - 3.3 Both Pagham and Chichester Harbour are subject to international nature conservation designations, including protected shellfish waters, which require statutory environmental water quality standards to be met.
 Furthermore the European Water Framework Directive requires that all water bodies must seek to meet good ecological status and that any actions must not result in deterioration from their current status.
 The condition of the water environment is not currently good enough to meet the required standards with pressures coming from a range of places, including, point source pollution from sewage wastewater treatment works and diffuse pollution from rural and urban areas.
-One of the aims of the SPD is to ensure that the quality of the water environment does not deteriorate further as a result of new development. - 2.4 The south of the plan area is particularly flat and low-lying, being part of the coastal plain, and has suffered from significant flooding events.
-Whilst there is a risk of river and coastal flooding, a number of areas have suffered from surface water and foul water flooding due to a lack of capacity and infiltration into the sewer network. - 2.5 Whilst this regular flooding can be caused by poor maintenance of ditches and culverts, discontinuity of the ditch network, or collapses/blockages in piped ditches or drainage, it is important to ensure that new development does not exacerbate existing problems and increase the risk of flooding.
-Therefore particular attention will be given to the proposals for foul and surface water drainage and the capacity within existing networks to accommodate any increase in flow.

-2.6 New development can affect the water environment in various ways - these could be negative through resulting deterioration in water quality but also can offer the opportunity to enhance the quality of the environment.
+One of the aims of the SPD is to ensure that the quality of the water environment does not deteriorate further as a result of new development. - 3.4 The south of the plan area is particularly flat and low-lying, being part of the coastal plain, and has suffered from significant flooding events.
+Whilst there is a risk of river and coastal flooding, a number of areas have suffered from surface water and foul water flooding due to a lack of capacity and infiltration into the sewer network during periods of heavy rain. - 3.5 Whilst this regular flooding can be caused by poor maintenance of ditches and culverts, discontinuity of the ditch network, or collapses/blockages in piped ditches or drainage, it is important to ensure that new development does not exacerbate existing problems and increase the risk of flooding.
+Therefore particular attention will be given to the proposals for foul and surface water drainage and the capacity within existing networks to accommodate any increase in flow. - 3.6 New built development can affect the water environment in various ways these could be negative through resulting deterioration in water quality but also can offer the opportunity to enhance the quality of the environment.
 The following sections will set out how development within the Chichester Local Plan area should be managed to achieve both the protection and enhancement of the water environment.

-3. Wastewater Treatment Infrastructure
+4. Wastewater Treatment Infrastructure